michelesr/mike-wow-addon/doc/source/poor_items.rst

 ..

-**NOTE**: there's not a prompt for confirm, item will be deleted as soon as you launch the command.
+.. note:: there's not a confirm prompt, item will be deleted as soon as you launch the command.